drpowell/FriPan/README.md

 To view a different result just rename them `pan.proteinortho` and `pan.descriptions`. and overwrite the example file, or edit the `pan.coffee` script to change the files it loads.

+It is also possible to give arbitrary information on strains for sorting or colouring.
+See the `pan.strains.example` file for an example.
+This is expected to be a tab separated file with the first column named "ID" with the strain names matching those in pan.`proteinortho`.
+Create such a tab separated file and put name it `pan.strains`.

 ### Authors
 * David Powell
 * Torsten Seemann